-In our opinion, based on our audits and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the financial position of the University Center of Southern Oklahoma as of June 30, 2014, and the respective changes in financial position and its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the financial position of the University Center of Southern Oklahoma as of June 30, 2015 and 2014, and the respective changes in financial position and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.

-5028 E. 101st Street

-Tulsa, OK 74137
+5028 E. 101st Street Tulsa, OK 74137 TEL: 918.492.3388

-TEL: 918.492.3388 FAX: 918.492.4443

-www.SBAdvisors.com

-Board of Trustees University Center of Southern Oklahoma Page 2
+FAX: 918.492.4443 www.SBAdvisors.com Board of Trustees University Center of Southern Oklahoma Page 2